jeffnyman/test_spec/README.md

   subject { Account.new(valid_account_number) }

   Scenario 'starting a new account' do
-    Test 'will have a starting balance of 0' do expect(subject.balance).to eq(0)
+    test 'will have a starting balance of 0' do expect(subject.balance).to eq(0)
     end